5 - Storage #

 A modified powervault MD1000 with a hard drive poking out and the computer - being used an archive server - it connects to.
 It currently is only housing three, 3Tb SAS hard drives.

-For working with hard drives in Linux you’re best friend is
+For working with hard drives in Linux, your best friend is

 hdparm lets use it to look at some disks.
 First we need to pick a disk to look at, running